DubPlus/DubPlus/README.md

 `npm run zip` - creates the zip file of the extension

 `npm run firefox` - starts an instance of firefox with our extension loaded so you can test it in Firefox.
 Requires that you have FireFox installed locally already

-`npm test` - runs playwright tests (still in early development)

-`npm run test:ui` - opens playwright's UI to help with test development

-TODO:

-- figure out a way to develop using `web-ext` in Firefox so we can remove the mock QueUp